rmehta-vm/rmehta-vm.github.io/index.md

 classes: wide
 ---

-# Welcome to the Vulnerability Management Knowledge Base

 Cybersecurity today is a race between defenders and attackers.
 Every piece of software and infrastructure you rely on—from operating systems to cloud workloads to third-party libraries—can become a doorway for risk if not properly managed.
 That’s where **Vulnerability Management (VM)** comes in.

 This knowledge base is designed to give you a clear, practical understanding of VM: